tfbio/CS50-project0/README.md

 creating a new TODO.
 You should replace the `alert()` call with logic to create new TODOs.

-Good luck!

-## Challenge!
-(Not Required)
-If you finish early and are up for a challenge, try adding delete functionality.
-This should be in the form of a button within each TODO that removes that TODO when clicked.
+And it will be added a delete functionality be in the form of a button within each TODO that removes that TODO when clicked.